a-einstein/PortableShop/README.md

 Working portable (Android) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* The APK installation file can be downloaded from Azure again, as described below.
 * Migrated to .Net Standard.
 * Integrated with Azure Devops build and release pipelines.
 * Added the new Flyout, part of Shell navigation in Xamarin Forms 4.0.